About this strategy

 Review of MARAC

 Stakeholder interviews with professionals who attend MARAC highlighted the nature of number of cases reaching MARAC.
-Resulting in lengthy meetings and difficulties in discussing cases in a timely manner.
+It resulted in lengthy meetings and difficulties in discussing cases in a timely manner.
 Individual workers are highly committed to engaging in the MARAC process.
 They note that MARAC is an “add-on” to their already substantive roles.
 They have limited resource to follow-up and feedback on actions agreed during meetings.

 What we're working on now